Mohit Ray: Early life and career

-Ray was born in Kolkata into a Bengali Hindu migrant family from East Bengal in 1954.
+Mohit Ray was born in Kolkata into a Bengali Hindu migrant family from East Bengal in 1954.
 He graduated in chemical engineering from Jadavpur University in 1976.
-In 1979 he completed his post-graduation from the University of Manchester.
-A year later he joined Engineers India Limited and relocated to New Delhi.
+In 1979, he completed his post-graduation from the University of Manchester.
+A year later, he joined Engineers India Limited and relocated to New Delhi.
 In 1988, he joined Development Consultants Limited and shifted to Kolkata.
 In 1995, Ray quit Development Consultants and began independent consultancy.
 He has worked as a consultant for a number of World Bank and Asian Development Bank projects.
-He has been a visiting faculty in the Environment Programme for M.Phil. at the School of Environmental Studies of Jadavpur University, in Academic Staff College of Jadavpur University and in the Environmental Management Department of Indian Institute of Social Welfare and Business Management.
+He has been a visiting faculty in the Environment Programme for M.Phil. at the School of Environmental Studies of Jadavpur University, in the Academic Staff College of Jadavpur University and in the Environmental Management Department of the Indian Institute of Social Welfare and Business Management.
 He completed his Ph.D. in engineering from Jadavpur University in 2005.
 He is a small-time BJP leader; he fought in the 2016 assembly election in Bengal from Jadavpur with a BJP ticket and lost.